fastify/fastify-example-twitter/README.md

 - *tweet*: tweet storage
 - *follow*: follow storage
 - *timeline*: timeline for homepage

+The last three modules have a `preHandler` hook to find which the user has made the request.

 Each plugin has almost the same structure:
 - `index.js` is the fastify binding